Nightjar Logo

 Quick Answer

 Technically, no one.
-As per current US Copyright Office guidance, the AI-generated portion of the image is public domain.
-However, you own the underlying rights to the product depicted in the image (your trademark, logo, and design patent).
-While you cannot copyright the composition generated by the AI, competitors cannot legally use the image to sell their products because it depicts your trademarked goods.
+Per current US Copyright Office guidance, the purely AI-generated portion of an image is not copyrightable.
+However, you still own the underlying rights to the product depicted (your trademark, logo, and design patent).
+Competitors cannot legally use the image to sell their products because it depicts your trademarked goods.

-Nightjar ensures that your product—the most important part of the image—is preserved with 100% fidelity.
-Because the product itself is real and protected by your existing IP rights, the lack of copyright on the "AI background" is negligible for e-commerce purposes.
+Nightjar is designed to preserve your product, the most important part of the image, with high fidelity.
+Because the product itself is real and protected by your existing IP rights, the lack of copyright on the AI-generated background is negligible for e-commerce purposes.

 Distinguishing Ownership vs. Copyright